 COMPASS (Centering Our Minds Passionately Around Student Success)

 In this intensive twelve-day program, domestic first-year students prepare for the academic and social challenges of college and adjust to life on campus.
 Writing instruction and assignments are a core of the COMPASS program, and the Writing Center supports COMPASS students as they deepen their understanding of academic discourse, gain confidence in reading and understanding prompts, explore writing as a process and form college-level writing habits.

-Students who desire more consistent writing help and who would appreciate working consistently with the same person may make arrangements through Student Enrichment Services and Support.
+Students who desire more consistent writing help and who would appreciate working consistently with the same person may make arrangements through Student Engagement.

 Faculty Writing Seminar: Teaching by Means of Writing

 The underlying assumptions for this faculty development seminar are that all disciplines want students to think well and that the process of writing can be an effective starting point for thinking: ergo, writing can be a useful teaching method, if our goal is to induce students to think.
 That’s all fine and good, of course, but how do we effectively incorporate writing into our teaching?
 This seminar is designed to work at responding to that question.
 We’ll do some background reading in and discussion of general pedagogy and writing pedagogy, but we’ll also do some hands-on work using our own syllabi and writing assignments and North Park student essays.
 This is a wonderful opportunity for sustained, in-depth conversation with colleagues from across the whole array of disciplines and for strategizing teaching plans for next year.
 Participants receive a modest stipend, and all books and copies are made available to you gratis.
 Contact Carol Martin for further information.